DMR-Database/dmr-database-tool/README.md

 - Single-Command Operations: The -a option combines cleaning, downloading the latest user data, and processing it into all specified formats in one single command.
 This streamlined workflow saves time and effort for users needing to update and distribute DMR user databases across multiple platforms.

 Detailed Help Menu: The -h option provides access to a detailed help menu, guiding users through all available commands, their descriptions, and usage examples.
 This feature ensures that users can quickly familiarize themselves with the tool's capabilities and leverage its full potential effectively.

-These optional features complement the core functionalities of the DMR Database Tool, offering convenience, efficiency, and ease of use for radio enthusiasts, system administrators, and developers managing DMR user databases.

 ## Required Python Modules